Gathering Data

 Segmentation 4

-Rarely goes to UME
+Rarely goes to UMe

 After careful analysis, we chose to focus on Segment 3, which offered the most actionable insights.
 Shifting these customers to Segment 2 promised greater impact than moving Segment 4 to 3, as increasing visit frequency aligned more closely with our business goals.